coniferconifer/ESP32-seismometer/README.md

 According to JMA, its epicenter was Kamekoka city , Kyoto pref.
 The magnitude was 4.3. https://www.data.jma.go.jp/multi/quake/quake_detail.html?eventID=20220331233814&lang=en

-Reported Shindo near my home was 2 , corresponding 1.5 =< IFf < 2.5.
+Reported Shindo near my home was 2 , corresponding to 1.5 =< IFf < 2.5.

 First Observation of the earthquake
 ![Fig.4 earthquake observed in March 31 2022 ](20220331.png)